Sarohia94/Project-1-skinfirst/README.md

 * Responsive on a range of device sizes
 * All pages on the website have:
   * A navigation bar on all three pages to make it easy for the user to navigate the website.
 This is uniform across all pages consisting of the logo to the left and the links to the home, guide and sign up pages to the right.
+Hovering over the links emboldens the the text and has an underline which remains once clicked on to highlight which page the user is currently on.
   * A footer centered at the bottom of all three pages with icon links to social media; Twitter, Facebook, Instagram & Youtube.
 The links open on to a new tab so the user does not leave the skinfirst website.
-As the intention for the website is to build a community the social media links are important to encourage interaction.
+As the intention for the website is to build a community, the social media links are important to encourage interaction.
+Hovering over the link increases the icon size to make it interactive.
 * Home page
-  * About us section will provide information to the user about the purpose of the website and what they can expect to learn.
+  * About us section will provide information to the user about the purpose of the website, some context on skin care and what they can expect to learn.
-  * Image of smiling woman (to the right on desktop/tablet and stacked on top on mobile) is used to set a warm, natural and welcoming aesthetic to the website.
+  * Image of a smiling woman (to the right on desktop/tablet and stacked on top on mobile) is used to set a warm, natural and welcoming aesthetic to the website.
 It also sets the tone on the feeling the website aims to inspire when visiting and thinking about skin wellness.
+  * Fun facts aside to provide some interesting skin related information.
 * Guide page
-  * Morning and night routine section.
-This section will provide the user with a guide of routines they can follow for skin wellness and its benefits.
+  * Morning and night routine.
+This section will provide the user with an easy to follow guide they can follow for skin wellness with some rationale.
   * Other factors section.
 This will provide the user with other factors to consider such as lifestyle changes to promote skin wellness.
+* Sign Up page
+  * A reason on why the user will want to sign up, to be updated as we grow the website and to join the community which will later become an interactive forum with other members.
+  * A sign up form, which will require the user to submit their full name and email address.
+* Thank You page
+  * A message thanking the user for signing up with a note on our webistes intention and a 10 second timer with a button too, to direct them back to the home page.
+* Future features
-  * Responsible buying section.
+  * Responsible buying section on the guide page.
 This will provide information to the user on what to look out for when purchasing products.
 This is to promote users into thinking about their purchasing power.
 This goes hand in hand in the postive thinking the website aims to inspire with skin wellness.
 As such, this section aims to further this with the consideration of enviornmental and societal impact.
-* Sign Up page
-  * Reasons on why the user will want to sign up.
-  * A sign up form, which will require the user submit their full name and email address.
+  * Add links to the the other factors section, making the text or icons clickable to direct users to related articles or video content providing futher information on the benefits and positive impact on skin wellness.
-  * The sign up form will also have a text box where the user can submit a query, comment or feedback.
+  * The sign up form can have a text box where the user can submit a query, comment or feedback.
+The other option to further this is to have a link to another page which acts as a interactive community forum for ideas to be shared and discussed among members.
-* Thank You page
-  * A message thanking the user for signing up and a link to direct them back to the home page.

 ### Accessibility
 The website acheives accessibility with:
 * Semantic HTML